mjg123/mjg123.github.io/_posts/2018-01-11-Java-in-containers-jdk10.md

 ## Summary

 In JDK10 it does seem that applying CPU and memory limits to your containerized JVMs will be straightforward.
 The JVM will detect hardware capability of the host correctly, tune itself appropriately and make a good representation of the available capacity to your application.

+Thanks to [@msgodf](https://twitter.com/msgodf) and Bob Vandette for help with this post.